Indigo5684/Notes/docs/physics/electrostatics/3-electro-magnetic-potentials.md

 \div{\vb{H}} = -\div{\grad{V_m}} = - \laplacian{V_m} = \frac{\rho_m}{\mu_0}
 $$

-The last inequatlity is called the Poisson Equation, or the inhomogenous Laplace equation.
+The last inequality is called the Poisson Equation, or the inhomogeneous Laplace equation.

 To solve this equation, we define a Green function as follows: